Ballistic SNS sandwich as a Josephson junction: Charge conservation law and current--phase relation

 \section{Charge conservation law and current--phase relation}

-As already mentioned, our model does not satisfy the charge conservation law, and solutions of the model, in which all contributions to the current investigated above are independent, are mathematically correct.
-However, only those solutions, which {\em do satisfy} the charge conservation law, have a physical meaning and must be chosen.
-One can meet this requirement by imposing the condition that in the stationary case currents in the normal layer do not differ from currents in the superconducting layers.
-Since the motion of the condensate with the velocity $v_s$ produces the same current in all layers, the vacuum and quasiparticle currents in Andreev states must cancel one another.
-This yields the current--vacuum phase relation shown in Fig.~\ref{f4} for zero and high temperature.
-We neglected small corrections to the vacuum current due to penetration of Andreev states into superconducting layers.
+As already mentioned, our model does not satisfy the charge conservation law, and stationary solutions of the model with different currents in different layers are mathematically correct.
+However, only solutions, which {\em do satisfy} the charge conservation law, have a physical meaning and must be chosen.
+One can meet this requirement by imposing the condition that in the stationary case the current in the normal layer does not differ from the current in the superconducting layers.
+Since the motion of the condensate with the velocity $v_s$ produces the same current $J_s$ in all layers, the vacuum and excitation currents $J_v$ and $J_q$ in Andreev states must cancel one another: $J_v+J_q=0$.
+So, the total current $J =J_v+J_q+J_s$ cannot differ from $J_s$.

+Figure~\ref{f4} shows the current--phase $\theta_0$ relation obtained from the condition $J_v+J_q=0$ at zero temperature.
+It is remarkable that at zero temperature the current--phase curve $J(\theta_0)$ does not depend on the incommensurability parameter $\alpha$.
+Along vertical segments of the curve at $\theta_0=2\pi s$ both $J_v$ and $J_q$ vanish and all Andreev levels are unoccupied.
+Compensation of a nonzero vacuum current at $\theta_0 \neq 2\pi s$ by an excitation current is possible if the lowest-energy Andreev level reaches zero and is at least partially occupied.
+According to \eq{SNSsp}, this takes place if $\theta_0+\theta_s=2\pi \left(s+{1\over 2}\right)$.
+Using \eq{vsJs} one obtains the current \be J=J_s ={J_0\over \pi} \left(2\pi s+\pi -\theta_0\right). \ee{} at the sloped segments of the current--phase curve in Fig.~\ref{f4}, which does not depend on the incommensurability parameter $\alpha$.
+Independence from $\alpha$ makes averaging over $\alpha$ in 2D and 3D systems unnecessary.
+Thus, the current--phase curve shown in Fig,~\ref{f4} is valid for a system of any dimensionality at zero temperature.

+But at finite temperature the current--phase relation {\em does depend} on $\alpha$.
+The current--phase curve $J_v(\theta_0)$ at high temperature is shown in Fig.~\ref{f5} for $\alpha=0$, $\alpha =0.2$, and $\alpha=1/2$.
+For $\alpha=0$ the current--phase curve $J_v(\theta_0)$ at high temperature does not differ from that at zero temperature shown in Fig.~\ref{f4}.

+The $\alpha$-dependent current--phase curves in Fig.~\ref{f5} are valid only in the 1D case.
+After averaging over $\alpha$ in the multidimensional (2D and 3D) systems the vacuum current $J_v$ given by \eq{JbAv} can compensate the excitation current $J_q$ [\eq{JqH}] only at $\theta_s=0$.
+So, the supercurrent vanishes in the limit of high temperature when summation in the expression \eq{temp} can be replaced by integration.
+At temperature not high enough for validation of this approximation the supercurrent does not vanish completely but strongly decreases with temperature.